 Digital Inclusion is ensuring that everyone has access to and the skills to use information and communication technology.
 In 2014, the coalition government published a Digital Inclusion Strategy, which summarised the benefits as follows:

 “Being digitally capable can make a significant difference to individuals and organisations day to day.
 For individuals, this can mean cutting household bills, finding a job, or maintaining contact with distant friends and relatives.
 For organisations, going online can provide ways to reach more customers and reduce operating costs.
 The internet also provides broader benefits, by helping to address wider social and economic issues like reducing isolation and supporting economic growth.”

 According to the 2014 Digital Inclusion Strategy:

 The Somerset picture

-To help understand digital inclusion at a neighbourhood level the Somerset Intelligence Partnership developed a ‘heat map’ to identify areas at higher risk of being digitally excluded.
-Based on nationally published data, each Somerset neighbourhood (LSOA) has been ranked against five suggested risk indicators (older age, low income, disability, low adult skills, and poor broadband speed).
-A combined ranking (based on ‘rank of average rank’) presents an overall Somerset picture.
+To help understand digital inclusion at a neighbourhood level, the Somerset Intelligence Partnership developed a ‘heat map’ to identify areas at higher risk of being digitally excluded.
+Based on nationally published data, each Somerset neighbourhood (LSOA) has been scored against five suggested risk indicators (older age, low income, disability, low adult skills, and poor broadband speed).

 Additional Information (external links):